not-sekiun/PyIris/README.md

 - See all currently open windows on the target
 - Dump saved chrome passwords
 - Take pictures from webcam without writing to disk
+- Compile payloads into Windows EXE or Linux ELF

 # Features (Linux)
 - Coming soon